cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/favorites.md

 `GET /secured/favorites/filesystem`

+Requires metadata endpoint: `GET /favorites/filesystem`

 This endpoint lists stat information for the authenticated user's favorite files and folders.
 Only files and folders accessible to the user will be listed.
 The result set is paged.

+This endpoint fetches favorite information from the corresponding metadata service endpoint before applying filters, sorting, and additional stat information.
+Please see the metadata documentation for more information.

 ### Request